RedditRecs

 Reddit Icon

-saccerzd • about 1 month ago
+saccerzd • 4 months ago

 I have the opposite problem!
 I find speedgoats very comfortable for road portions of off-road runs, even long road sections, and they're good on easy trail and wet rock, but I struggle with them on technical trail stuff as they're far too unstable and they're terrible in mud.
 (I do a lot of fell running, so my definition of 'technical' might be more extreme!)
 What I'm struggling with is finding something as comfortable as the speedgoats that handles technical trail, steep off-trail descents / 'light' fell running well, but is comfortable for long runs.
 I currently wear inov-8 x-talons for short fell races but need something for longer fell runs.